asarantsev/Simulator/README.md

 The file page.html contains the HTML code of the web page itself.

 The file data.xlsx contains original financial data 1986-2024.

+The version with no number corresponds to model 1.
+The version with 2 corresponds to model 2.